readium/readium.github.io/_pages/development/readium-sdk-overview.md

 - iOS 7 and above
 - Android 4.x and above
 - OSX 10.7 and above
-- Windows 7 and 8
-    - MFC framework
-- Windows 8 and 10
-    - RT framework

 Of course, developers are welcome to tackle porting to and integration with other platforms, but the above are the only platforms against which the Readium SDK is validated and for which Launchers exist.